 \section{Sample and Data Compilation}

-The revised version of the 3CR catalog (3CRR) \citep{Laing1983} includes 180 FRII radio galaxies and quasars up to redshift $z = 2.5$ and is 100\% complete to a 178\,MHz flux density of 10\,Jy.
-AGN have obscuration-dependent emission that results in strong selection effects at most wavelengths \citep[e.g.,][]{Azadi2017}.
-However, low-frequency (178 MHz) radio emission uniquely finds all the AGN being dominated by synchrotron emission from optically-thin radio lobes.
-In a sequence of papers, we focus on SED analysis of a subset of 3CRR AGN at \z\ which includes 38 radio-loud AGN \citep[21 quasars and 17 radio galaxies,][]{Wilkes2013} and their host galaxies physical properties.
-We limit the analysis of this study to the 20 quasars from this sample.
-We have excluded the red quasar 3C 68.1 from this analysis as its SED is similar to those of the radio galaxies.
-Table \ref{tab:sample} presents the objects in this sample along with their coordinates and redshifts.
+\reff{The 3CRR catalog \citep{Laing1983} includes 180 FRII radio galaxies and quasars up to a redshift of 2.5 and is 100\% complete to a 178\,MHz flux density of 10\,Jy.} \maz{Of these, 38 sources are at \z \citep{Wilkes2013} including 21 that have broad emission lines (and classified as quasars), and 17 showing only narrow emission lines.} \reff{In this study, we limit our sample specifically to the quasars to ensure that the accretion disk dominates the visible-UV radiation.
+The sample is presented in Table \ref{tab:sample}.
+We have excluded the red quasar (3C~68.1) from our analysis as its SED is similar to those of the narrow-line radio galaxies.
+3C~68.1 will be discussed in a future paper.}

+AGN have obscuration-dependent emission that results in strong selection effects at most wavelengths \citep[e.g.,][]{Azadi2017}. \reff{However, selection based on optically-thin, low-frequency (178 MHz) radio emission uniquely finds AGN without the orientation bias.
+The complete nature of the 3CRR catalog, combined with the sources' high brightness and luminosities, freedom from orientation bias, and the availability of comprehensive multi-wavelength data, makes the 3CRR sources an optimal sample to characterize the luminous radio-loud AGN population.}

-The radio properties of our sample, from the radio morphologies and the length of the radio structures (e.g., radio jets measured from lobe to lobe), to the fraction of radiations from the radio core at 5 GHz, among many other properties have been studied in great detail \citep[][among many others]{Akujor1991,Bridle1994,Akujor1995,Lonsdale1984,ODea1998,Ludke1998}.
+The radio properties of our sample, from the radio morphologies and the lengths of the radio structures (e.g., radio extents measured from lobe to lobe) to the fraction of radiation from the radio core relative to the lobes at 5 GHz (a jet orientation indicator), among many other properties, have been studied in great detail \citep[][]{Akujor1991,Bridle1994,Akujor1995,Lonsdale1984,ODea1998,Ludke1998}.